cyberferret44/Halite3/README.md

 <h2>Running the game</h2>
-just open a command line and run
+just open a command line, cd into the Halite3 folder and run

 - <b>./run_game.sh</b>